 As anywhere else in the world, the premium costs of healthcare insurance depend on the individual.
 Insurance companies factor in data like your current health, how often you seek medical care, and the coverage you seek in your insurance policy; all of these factors will reflect in the cost of your insurance.
 Even if ex-pats use co-payment, medicines are heavily subsidized, resulting in a lesser expense than anticipated.

-To get the correct idea of what you may need to pay for health insurance, check what all your company insurance covers and get quotes for any additional coverage you may require.
-This way, you’ll be able to get an accurate estimate of the additional insurance.
+To get an accurate estimate of what you may need to pay for health insurance, check what all your company insurance covers and get quotes for any additional coverage you may require.

 Healthcare insurance for the low-income earners and the unemployed